glhuilli/newvelles/README.md

 * Upload data to S3 so it can be visualized by `newvelles_web`.
 * Only consider news published no more than 2 weeks ago.

+#### v0.0.6 (2021-07-19)

+* Added new modeling alternative using universal-sentence-encoder-lite to be used for AWS Lambda.